 Hello, my name is Jay Sheveck.
-I am an independent filmmaker and freelance beer writer.
-I also authored the destination beer guide,The Beer Guppy's Guide to Southern California.
+I am an independent filmmaker, freelance beer writer and author of the destination beer guide,The Beer Guppy's Guide to Southern California.
 I have a passion for history and a strong appreciation of beer.

 So why would I stick with this subject for so long?